 With increasing confidence being a key factor in closing the gender gap, self-directed IRAs present a unique opportunity to invest at your own pace and create a portfolio of investments you know and trust.

 Both alternative investments and self-directed IRAs can inspire confidence through giving investors more control over both how much they’re comfortable investing and what they’re investing in.
 And by doing so within an IRA, investors can tap what is for most people their largest source of investable assets by rolling over a portion (or all) of an old 401(k), existing IRA, or other retirement account.
+(For more on funding an individual retirement account, check out our recent post: 4 Ways to Contribute to an IRA.)

 Earlier, we talked about the confidence gap and disparity in accumulated wealth between female and male investors.
-While alternatives certainly won’t solve all of these issues (and there’s still much more work that needs to be done), they can empower women (and men) to take control of their investable assets.
+While alternatives won’t solve all of these issues (and there’s still much more work that needs to be done), they can empower women (and men) to take control of their investable assets.

 And, according to our research, though the majority of Americans distrust the stock market, many find hope in alternative investments.

 Of women surveyed, 72% expressed interest in learning more about alternative investments, and a further 79% said they’d be likely to invest in alternatives if the opportunity existed.
+What’s more, 52% of millennials without an IRA expressed interest in opening one if able to hold alts in their IRA.

 Self-directed IRAs provide that opportunity, allowing you to choose what to invest in and how much you want to invest-whether you’re interested in fine art, commercial real estate, socially conscious startups, or cryptocurrencies like Bitcoin and Ethereum.